alphagov/paas-team-manual/docs/support/roles_and_responsibilities.md

 * Doing what is needed to ensure the platform is available, not necessarily fixing or diagnosing the root cause.
 * Telling the escalation person if we need to put out tenant comms before morning.
 * Involve other people if needed NO HEROICS, do not deploy if unsure.
-Some things are not a one person decision noting what has been done in a [support week document (Gdoc)](https://docs.google.com/a/digital.cabinet-office.gov.uk/document/d/1tC5G48uHnlu-qK9oGGx85QrArZSJRuFNKV2kKtFsVck/edit?usp=sharing)
+Some things are not a one person decision
+* Noting what has been done in a [support week document (Gdoc)](https://docs.google.com/a/digital.cabinet-office.gov.uk/document/d/1tC5G48uHnlu-qK9oGGx85QrArZSJRuFNKV2kKtFsVck/edit?usp=sharing)
-* having a support handover meeting at the beginning and end of the support week
+* Having a support handover meeting at the beginning and end of the support week

 ## Escalations responsibitilities
 The Escalations Out of hours person is responsible for